Flowpack/task/Readme.md

     tasks:
       'a-unique-identifier':
         label: The label of this task
-        description: Some detailed description of thsi task
+        description: Some detailed description of this task
         # A class, implementing the TaskHandlerInterface
         handlerClass: 'Vendor\Package\TaskHandler\TaskHandlerClass'
         cronExpression: '*/5 * * * *'